-- value type: <u32>

-- A unique number amongst all partitions that specifies if this partition must be booted before others.
+- value type: <u32> - A unique number amongst all partitions that specifies if this partition must be booted before others.
 The partition with the smaller number will be booted first.

-- rx-tx-buffer
+· rx-tx-buffer

-- value type: "memory-regions" node

-- Specific "memory-regions" nodes that describe the RX/TX buffers expected by the partition.
+- value type: "memory-regions" node - Specific "memory-regions" nodes that describe the RX/TX buffers expected by the partition.
 The "compatible" must be the string "arm,ffa-manifest-rx\tx-buffer".

-- messaging-method [mandatory]
+messaging-method [mandatory]

-- value type: <u32>

-- Specifies which messaging methods are supported by the partition:

-- \ 0x0: direct messaging method
+- value type: <u8> - Specifies which messaging methods are supported by the partition, set bit means the feature is supported, clear bit not supported: - \ Bit[0]: partition can receive direct requests if set - \ Bit[1]: partition can send direct requests if set

-- \ 0x1: indirect messaging method